WWE: Merger with UFC and the formation of TKO Group Holdings (2023–present)

 On January 23, 2024, WWE announced an agreement with Netflix, which would include Raw moving from USA Network to the platform worldwide, and Netflix acquire the rights to all of WWE's weekly programs, live events, and library content outside of the United States.
 On May 4, 2024, WWE held Backlash France, their first ever pay-per-view event in France.
 On October 29, WWE announced WWE ID, a new talent development system incorporating partnerships with independent promotions and wrestling schools.

 In 2024, WWE began a wider talent exchange between Total Nonstop Action Wrestling (TNA) and its NXT brand.
 A multi-year partnership was officially announced on January 16, 2025.
 WWE also formed partnerships with Pro Wrestling Noah and Dream Star Fighting Marigold.
 On April 19, 2025, during the WrestleMania 41 pre-show, WWE announced its intent to acquire the Mexican promotion Lucha Libre AAA Worldwide in conjunction with Fillip, a Mexican sports and entertainment company.
-The sale is expected to close in the third quarter of 2025.
+The sale closed in the third quarter of 2025.

+In July 2026, WWE announced a partnership with SiriusXM to rebrand its wrestling-oriented sports talk station Pro Wrestling Nation 24/7 as WWE Radio.
+As part of the agreement, the channel will carry radio play-by-play broadcasts of WWE's major events beginning at SummerSlam (with Vic Joseph and Booker T on commentary), WWE's official podcasts, and ancillary coverage of WWE events.
+The channel will continue to carry existing programs such as Busted Open and Cheap Heat Live, although Thunder Rosa was pulled from the host rotation of the former due to being signed to AEW.